-My passion for railways has its roots in childhood train spotting days in the Fifties, however by the early Sixties the hobby was running out of steam.
+Whilst my passion for railways has its roots in childhood spotting days during the Fifties, by the early Sixties the hobby was running out of steam.
 It began in 1955 when the British Transport Commission (BTC) announced the Modernisation Programme which outlined the BTC's plan to replace old-fashioned steam power with modern diesel and electric traction.

-For many youngsters it was the end of world; indeed the turning point for me came in 1959 when I splashed out 10/6d on the latest Ian Allan abc Locospotters Book Winter 1958-59 combined edition.
-I then began the depressingly predictable task of transfering the logged numbers from my battered old abc.
-By the time I reached the BR Standard classes Nos 70000-92250 at the end of the book, I had lost count of the disturbing high number of gaps due to scrapping.
+It was the end of world for many youngsters; indeed the turning point for me came in 1959 when my tatty old Ian Allan abc needed replacing and I splashed out the princely sum of 10/6d on the latest Locospotters Book Winter 1958-59 combined edition.
+Then began the depressingly predictable task of transferring the logged numbers from my battered old abc.
+By the time I reached the BR Standard classes Nos 70000-92250, I had lost count of the number of gaps due to scrapping.